jraska/dagger-visual-graph/README.md

 The implementation is now quite simple, it does not cover everything and is far away from being perfect, but it does the job for me at the moment.

+## Download
+Download jar from release section or clone repository.

 ## Usage
 ```